Chew/TARDIS-Docs/docs/modules/weeping-angels.md

 ### Judoon

 Judoon are the police force of the Whoniverse.
 Left-click a Judoon to claim it as your own.

-You can equip Judoon with ammunition (craft with arrows and gunpowder and put into a shulker box, then **left**-click the Judoon with the box).
+If players have the permission `tardisweepingangels.judoon` they can equip Judoon with ammunition (craft with arrows and gunpowder and put into a shulker box, then **left**-click the Judoon with the box).
 Judoon can then be toggled to be in guard mode (left-click them with out a shulker box in hand) and will shoot any hostile mobs nearby.

 Use the `/twa follow` command or **right**-click the Judoon to make the Judoon follow you around.

 Judoon can be built by players if they have the permission `tardisweepingangels.build.judoon` - place two obsidian blocks one on top of the other.
 Place red nether brick walls on either side to form a ‘T’, then place an iron trapdoor